colinhoglund/ansible-stuff/roles/python/README.md

 This role has been tested on ubuntu 14.04 and centos 7

-Install python 2 and 3 with custom prefix and global packages
+Install python 2 and 3 with custom prefix and global packages:
 ```
 ---